mevanstron/video-game-community-hub/spec-js.md

 Specs:
 - [x] Use jQuery for implementing new requirements
 - [x] Include a show resource rendered using jQuery and an Active Model Serialization JSON backend.
-  *video games controller contains json rendering*
+  *video games controller contains json rendering for the show action. video_game.js contains addVideoGame() function to add json content to show page.*
-- [ ] Include an index resource rendered using jQuery and an Active Model Serialization JSON backend.
+- [x] Include an index resource rendered using jQuery and an Active Model Serialization JSON backend.
+  *video games controller contains json rendering for the index action. video_game.js contains addVideoGames() function to add json content to the index page.*
 - [ ] Include at least one has_many relationship in information rendered via JSON and appended to the DOM.
 - [ ] Use your Rails API and a form to create a resource and render the response without a page refresh.
 - [ ] Translate JSON responses into js model objects.